Mpox Vaccine Tracker: Millions Pledged, Millions Still to Be Delivered

 Clade Ib surfaced this year in DRC and appears to be spreading more easily between people, though this trait is unclear because of a historic lack of testing for the disease.

-Since declaring the PHEIC, cases of Clade Ib have been detected for the first time beyond the African continent, in Sweden and in Thailand, with experts stating that the clade had "almost certainly" spread elsewhere in Europe.
+Since declaring the PHEIC, cases of Clade Ib have been detected for the first time beyond the African continent— in Sweden, ThailandIndia, Germany, and now the United Kingdom.
+Health experts state that the clade had "almost certainly" spread elsewhere in Europe.

 A person holds doses of Bavarian Nordic's Imvanex vaccine, which is used to protect against mpox virus.